Phone : +256 781 451 207

 9 – Females leave the group on reaching maturity

 Baby mountain gorillaA female mountain gorilla reaches maturity at around 9 years of age.
 Once they are able to give birth, a female will leave the mothers group to find a suitor in another group or with a lone silverback.
-A female is pregnant for 9 months and will normally give back to one infant at a time.
-Twins are a rare occurrence which is celebrated by both tourists and conservationists alike.
+A female is pregnant for 9 months and will normally give birth to one infant at a time.
+Twins are a rare occurrence and is celebrated by both tourists and conservationists alike.
 An infant weighs about 1.8 kilograms at birth and will begin riding on the mothers back as a form of transportation once they reach four months of age.

 10 – Mountain gorilla safaris are expensive but worth every penny

 The gorilla permits are issued out by the relevant wildlife authorities in the country.
 It is important to note that the price of a gorilla permit does not include accommodation, transport, flight and other expenses.
-You have to plan for this separately.
+You have to plan for those separately.
 The cost of gorilla trekking can reach $5000 dollars if you are a luxury traveler.
 For the ultimate wildlife experience, it is recommended that you combine gorilla trekking with viewing other primates (chimpanzees or golden monkeys), cultural experience and a general wildlife safari in any of the African countries.
-Considering that the procedure for acquiring the permits is not straight forward in some of the countries, you can simply book it using your tour operator.
+Tourist cannot buy gorilla permits directly with the governments, they have to do so using your a registered tour operator.
 What are the chances of seeing mountain gorillas?
 We have never heard of tourists failing to see the primates.
-This is because an advance team of trackers are sent before the sun rises to identify the exact location of the gorillas.
+That is because an advance team of trackers are sent before the sun rises to identify the exact location of the gorillas.
 They then direct the Rangers to where the group is located.
+The reward for spending so much on a safari is being in the presence of a creature that resembles and behaves like we humans.
+It is very rare to find individuals who regret spending time with mountain gorillas.
+Almost all remember the encounter for the rest of their lives.